Seenu (2000 film)

 Seenu is a 2000 Indian Tamil-language musical drama film directed by P. Vasu.
-It stars Karthik and Malavika.
-The movie is a remake of 1991 Malayalam movie Bharatham.
+The film stars Karthik and Malavika.
+It is a remake of the 1991 Malayalam film Bharatham.

 Plot

 Kesavan (P. Vasu) is a famous Carnatic singer who performs concerts.
 He lives with his family, consisting of his wife and son.
 Seenu (Karthik) is his younger brother who leads a joyful life.
 Seenu is very much fond of Kesavan and could not tolerate anyone speaking ill about him.
 Unfortunately, Kesavan develops a habit of consuming alcohol, which is only known to his wife.
 Kesavan's wife tries hard to stop him from consuming alcohol, but all her efforts go in vain.
 She does not reveal this to her family members.
 Seenu falls in love with his relative (Malavika).
 When the family members come to know about Kesavan's habit of drinking, they advise him to stop it as it will bring down the fame what he has earned so far.
 Kesavan does not listen to them and gets angry if someone starts advising him to stop drinking.

 Slowly, Kesavan's habit of consuming alcohol increases, and one day he goes to a concert after drinking and stumbles on stage.
 Seenu is shocked to see this and rushes to the stage.
 Also to calm down the crowd, Seenu starts singing in place of Kesavan in the concert.
 To everyone's surprise, Seenu's singing ability is great, and he is appreciated by everyone.
 Seenu feels happy seeing this, but on the other hand, he worries as he is thinking about his brother's condition.
 Seenu's image increases among people, and he starts performing in concerts.
 Although Kesavan feels happy seeing his brother grow well, he develops an ego within him, thinking that Seenu will overpower him.
 This makes Kesavan behave rude towards his family members, especially Seenu, and also descend into alcoholism.
 Kesavan feels embarrassed when people start approaching Seenu for concerts instead of him.
 Above this, Seenu gets an opportunity to sing in Thiagaraja Aradhanai, which further angers Kesavan.